 Table Rock: This stark 2,540 foot protruding cliff is formed of vertical slabs.
 It is less than 10 feet wide at its narrowest point.
 The vertical drop from table rock is 700 feet.
 Use caution!
 The view is spectacular!

 Eligibility for program entry shall be limited to people who have climbed and descended the summits of the 9 Great North Woods peaks.
-All 9 peaks must be climbed on or after May 1, 2020.
+All 9 peaks must be climbed on or after the registration date.
 Make sure to take a photo of yourself at the summit.

 Once the North Country Chamber of Commerce receives the completed information, each finisher will be sent a certificate with an official member number, a 9er patch, and a 9er sticker.
 Your name will be added to the member roster.